Home

 In spite of the best laid plans, it is not unusual for renovation works to take longer than anticipated.

 Hold-ups are almost inevitable in any renovation project.
 It is rare for any building works to go exactly to plan.
-And when youare doing a renovation in France, there are additional things to take into consideration.
+And when you are doing a renovation in France, there are additional things to take into consideration.
 Don't forget the two hour lunch break.
 Whether that means your workmen downing tools or the local DIY store being closed just when you realise that you have run out of materials, it makes a difference.
-Also this is the country of the 35 hour work and most people will not do overtime just to get a job finished.
-Many businesses close for the whole of August, especially those in the building trade.
-In winter, it can be too cold to do some works.

 Be realistic.
 Don't expect everything to be done yesterday.
 In spite of their reputation, most French builders work very hard and to a good standard.
 English builders also have a good reputation in my local area.
 In fact, thier French clients have told me that they prefer the English tradesmen because they don't take a two hour lunch break!